Rosvend/berlin-transportation-app/README.md

 This project covers the **end-to-end lifecycle** of a real-time data pipeline:
 - API data extraction
-- Ingestion into a raw zone
+- Ingestion
-- Loading into Snowflake
+- Loading
-- Transformation with dbt
+- Transformation
-- DAG orchestration with Airflow
-- Dashboard visualization
+- Map visualization
-- CI/CD and automated data quality testing

 ---